ecmwf-projects/cads-messages/contents/derived/2026-07-10-info-ecv-for-climate-change.md

 entries: ecv-for-climate-change
 live: true
 ---
-New release is coming: sea surface temperature, 12 month running mean and seasonal mean for the absolute fields, seasonal anomalies!
+New data is now available: sea surface temperature, 12 month running mean and seasonal mean for the absolute fields, seasonal anomalies.